twesterhout/lattice-symmetries/README.md

 <img src="./benchmark/02_operator_application.jpg" width="960">

-Depending on the system, speed-ups vary from 5 to 22 times, but in all cases `lattice_symmetries` performs better.
+Depending on the system, speedups vary from 5 to 22 times, but in all cases `lattice_symmetries` performs better.